inuzin/Breakout/README.md

 A simple Breakout clone made in C# with Monogame.
 ______________________________________________________

-Ball.cs makes the ball bounce around the screen once it detects any screen bounds.
+Ball.cs: makes the ball bounce around the screen once it detects any screen bounds.

 Padle.cs: Receives the player input and moves the paddle.